mainsail-crew/moonraker-timelapse/docs/contributing.md

-# Contributing to Moonraker
+# Contributing to Moonraker / Moonraker-timelapse

-While this plugin Moonraker exists independently from Moonraker, it hooks into Moonraker as a Component.
-As such, contibuting guidelines are near those of Moonraker:
+While the moonraker-timelapse component exists independently from Moonraker, it hooks into Moonraker as a Component.
+As such, contibuting guidelines are the same as those of Moonraker:

 - All source files should begin with a copyright notice in the following
   format: